ybxiang05/chinatown_stories_11ty/content/interviews/alain-chow.md

 **CT:** Just having a sense of community has been so important, because COVID-19 can be so isolating.
 Did you have any big fears or worries during these times?
 How have they affected your mental health?

 **A:** I definitely had some existential angst about whether this is the end of civilization as we know it.
 It was an exhausting March and April, being in lockdown while still trying to make sense of it all, and to take care of my family, my staff, and the restaurants.
 I threw myself into work, because work is what made sense, and it was at least a constant I could look forward to.
 Mental health was definitely a big challenge.
 I came down into Chinatown during lockdown everyday, and I was worried about the community here, transmission rates, as well as vandalism.
-But going back to the word resilience, I recently came across a zine called Eat Bitter, which is 吃苦 in Chinese.
+But going back to the word resilience, I recently came across a zine called _Eat Bitter_, which is 吃苦 in Chinese.
 It’s something I’ve heard throughout my life, and definitely felt like I was eating a lot of bitter March through May.
 I think resilience is in our genetic make up.
 I ate a lot of bitter, and I try really hard not to regurgitate it.
 Sometimes I can’t help it.

 **CT:** Speaking of people pulling together and organizing, have you seen much of the Black Lives Matter movement?